Adélie penguin: Description

 The Adélie penguin is a mid-sized bird, measuring 70–73 cm in length and weighing 3.8 to 8.2 kg.
 Although the sexes look the same, females have shorter wings and beaks and weigh significantly less.
 The adult is black on the head, throat and upper parts, with snowy white underparts.
 It has a conspicuous white around a black iris.
 The beak is largely covered with black feathers, leaving only the tip exposed; this is primarily black, though it can show indistinct reddish-brown markings.
 The upper surface of the wing is black with a white trailing edge, while the underside is white with a narrow black leading edge and a small black tip.
 The legs and feet, which are mostly unfeathered, are pinkish.

 Upon hatching, the chick is fully covered in down feathers.
 This coat of feathers is typically silvery-grey (darker on the head), though some birds are much darker overall.
 Within 10 days, the chick moults into another set of down feathers, this time all dark smoky-grey.
 Once they have moulted a third time, 7–9 weeks after hatching, the immature birds are similar to adults in appearance, though they tend to be smaller with a bluer tinge to their upperparts and white (rather than black) chins and throats.
 They lack the full white eye ring of the adult until they are at least a year old.

 Similar species

 The adult Adélie penguin is unlikely to be confused with any other species, but the white-throated immature bird can resemble the chinstrap penguin.
 However, the black on its face extends below its eyes, and it lacks a black line under the throat (the "chinstrap") that the chinstrap penguin has.
 In addition, the bill of the chinstrap penguin is longer, and lacks the feathering that covers most of the bill of the Adélie penguin.
+Along with the chinstrap penguins, gentoo penguins are fairly similar to the Adélie due to their Antarctic habitat, as well as their mainly krill and fish centered diet.